-If you’ve got an air conditioner cooling your house, you’ve also got a condensate drain line leading out of your house somewhere (hopefully) whether you knew it or not.
+If you’ve got an air conditioner cooling your house, then you’ve got a condensate drain line leading out of your house somewhere — whether you know it or not.

-The drain line requires a little maintenance about once or twice per year in order to avoid the possibility of thousands of dollars in water damage repair bills.
+The drain line requires a little maintenance once or twice a year in order to avoid thousands of dollars in water damage repair bills.
 (Trust me, serious water damage can happen if you don’t stay on top of this simple annual task!)

-You can easily keep your condensate drain line clear and here’s how:
+Fortunately, it’s easy to keep your condensate drain line clear and clog-free.

-You need to find out if you have a gravity flow line or a condensate pump (pictured at the top of this post).
+First, you need to find out if you have a gravity flow line or a condensate pump (pictured here).

-When I had my new system installed back in 2005, I had the tech install a condensate pump in order to get the water to exit my house (through clear flexible tubing) up and over the cars in the garage and connect to the gutter drain line where it exits my property through an underground drain.
-This way I’d never see it or worry about it again.
-Works like a charm and I have one less headache.
+When I had my new HVAC system installed back in 2005, I had the tech install an a/c condensate pump — in order to get the water to exit my house (through clear flexible tubing), up and over the cars in the garage, and connect to the gutter drain line where it exits my property through an underground drain.

 - Make certain that the unit is disconnected from the power source before attempting to service or remove any component.

 - Be sure the floats move freely.
-Clean as necessary.
+Clean the floats as necessary.

 - Clean the tank with warm water and mild soap.